MG ZS EV review

 Modern-day MGs haven’t been known for leading the field in terms of residual values.
 That said, they tend to be very affordable in the first place, so should have less of a distance to fall.
-However, the ZS EV is a decent performer according our latest expert data, which predict that the standard model will retain around 46 per cent of their value after three years and 36,000 miles – meaning they will be worth around £11,000 to £12,000 depending on spec.
+However, the ZS EV is a decent performer according our latest expert data, which predict that the standard model will retain around 46 per cent of their value after three years and 36,000 miles, while the Long Range versions are just a touch ahead on 55 per cent.

 Interior, design and technology

 Aesthetically the MG ZS is so-so.
 It is far from ugly, but it is just a bit generic to our eyes.
 It is clear that there are influences from other Asian cars, in particular a whiff of Mazda CX-3 from some angles.
 This isn’t just levelled at the electric ZS as petrol models look largely identical.
 The chrome-highlighted grille unique to the ZS EV does help give it some individuality, though, and the smart alloy wheels help as well.

 At heart, the ZS is quite a boxy SUV, which helps with cabin space.
 Even so, MG’s designers have done well to somewhat mask the angular proportions through use of a tapered roofline and angled rear side windows.
-There are four colours to choose from; Pimlico Blue, Arctic White, Black Pearl and Dynamic Red.
+There are five colours to choose from; Arctic White, Battersea Blue, Black Pearl, Dynamic Red and Monument Silver.

 Sat-nav, stereo and infotainment